Friday, October 25, 2024

 This time around, we're going through the same thing.
 It is the media's job to accurately report on the frightening descent of Trump into a mix of babbling incoherence and unapologetic fascism.
 Instead, we get sanewashing -- express efforts to misreport what Trump actually says and does because rendering the copy accurately would make him look, well, look exactly as he is.

 And that brings us to the non-endorsement developments.
 The media -- or the business "leaders" who own the relevant papers -- no longer sees Trump as a joke.
 They are scared of him.
 They know full well that his next term in office will be replete with recrimination against all he deems his enemies, and they do not want to fall on the wrong side of the naughty/nice list.
-I agree with those who say that the Post's decision is anticipatory compliance, but more than that I agree that it is a terrifying sign of the Putinization of American politics -- a billionaire class that knows the security of its position is entirely at the whim of dictator, and makes sure to cozy up to him lest their portfolio (or other things) start plummeting from great height.
+I agree with those who say that the Post's decision is anticipatory compliance, but more than that I agree that it is a terrifying sign of the Putinization of American politics -- a billionaire class that knows the security of its position is entirely at the whim of dictator, and makes sure to cozy up to him lest their portfolios (or other things) start plummeting from great height.

 All of this is no more complicated than a simple refusal by the media to do its job, in the most basic form imaginable.
 Some institutions are, as a matter of role, forbidden from wading into political controversies, but newspaper editorial pages are not one of them.
 The contention that a newspaper violates some precept of neutrality by having its editorial board issue an endorsement is beneath contempt; editorials are opinions by definition, they necessarily take a point of a view.
 When the media, in its professional judgment as observers of the political scene, decide that candidate A is a better pick for the position than candidate B, communicating that choice is doing one's job.
 Where the evidence shows that candidate B would be a disaster for democracy, rule of law, and the very continuation of the American project, all the more so.